 Duties & Tasks of a Shearing Shed Hand

 Shearing shed hands may perform the following tasks:

-pick up the fleece after it is removed from the sheep and throw it onto a large table for 'skirting' (process to remove stained or coloured pieces and skin from the wool)
+- pick up the fleece after it is removed from the sheep and throw it onto a large table for 'skirting' (process to remove stained or coloured pieces and skin from the wool)

-remove inferior and stained wool from fleeces as directed by a wool classer
+- remove inferior and stained wool from fleeces as directed by a wool classer

-grade wool that has been skirted off fleeces
+- grade wool that has been skirted off fleeces

-roll the fleece into bundles and pass it to a wool classer for classing
+- roll the fleece into bundles and pass it to a wool classer for classing

-sweep the shed floor around the shearing and wool handling areas to help keep the fleeces clean and to avoid contamination
+- sweep the shed floor around the shearing and wool handling areas to help keep the fleeces clean and to avoid contamination

-identify and remove belly wool from the shearing area and place in relevant packs.
+- identify and remove belly wool from the shearing area and place in relevant packs.